 Like other companies with a large technology footprint and high-profile client base, our Sponsor and Advisor are regularly subject to cyberattacks.
 While certain attacks have been successful, thus far none have had a material impact to our operations.
 In the future, it is possible such attacks could be successful and have a material impact on our operations.
 Our Sponsor's and Advisor's cybersecurity program strategy is to implement layered controls to reduce their and our cybersecurity risk by minimizing both the likelihood and potential impact of cybersecurity events.
-These controls are aligned with the National Institute of Standards and Technology (NIST) cybersecurity framework.
+These controls are aligned with the National Institute of Standards and Technology cybersecurity framework.

 Our Sponsor's CISO leads our cybersecurity program.
-Their CISO has over twenty years of relevant experience, including cybersecurity and enterprise security leadership roles for large global organizations and within the U.S. government and holds a master's degree in computer and network forensics.
+Their CISO holds advanced qualifications and has extensive experience in cybersecurity.
 Their CISO leads a global team of cybersecurity professionals with relevant prior employment experience at global financial services firms, leading technology companies, cybersecurity providers, the government and the military, some of whom are dedicated to our Advisor.